Skip to content

 Terminal window

-ranger profile config set preview header.x-vercel-protection-bypass '<your-bypass-token>'
+ranger profile config set preview headers.x-vercel-protection-bypass '<your-bypass-token>'

 See Vercel’s bypass automation docs for how to generate the token.